Harshsharma836/TimeTracer/Readme.md

 ## Task CRUD Operations

-Users can perform CRUD operations on tasks, including creating, updating, and deleting tasks.
+Users can perform CRUD operations on tasks safely, including creating, updating, and deleting tasks.
 The status of a task can also be changed from pending to complete.

 ## Caching with Redis